pudly/schmopera-hugo/content/articles/new-season-offerings-from-esprit-orchestra.md

 ---
-title: New season offerings from Esprit Orchestra
+title: "New season offerings from Esprit Orchestra"
 ---

 [Esprit Orchestra](/scene/companies/esprit-orchestra/), a Canadian leader in new orchestra music, launches its new season this week with the first of five concerts, all packed with new and brand new works.